-The Due Regard Radar (DRR) is an air-to-air radar being developed under company funding to meet the requirements envisioned to enable Remotely Piloted Aircraft (RPA) to fly in International Airspace.
-The DRR is comprised of a two panel Active Electronically Scanned Array (AESA) Antenna and a Radar Electronics Assembly (REA) that give the RPA pilot the ability to detect and track aircraft across the same Field-of-View (FOV) as a manned aircraft.
+The Due Regard Radar (DRR) is a collision avoidance air-to-air radar with the initial Engineering Development & Manufacturing (EDM) model developed in late 2014.
+The EDM DRR was used to assist the Federal Aviation Administration in the creation of the Minimal Operational Performance Standards (MOPS), enabling Remotely Piloted Aircraft (RPA) to fly in National and International Airspace.
+The EDM DRR is comprised of a two-panel Active Electronically Scanned Array (AESA) antenna and a Radar Electronics Assembly (REA) that give the RPA pilot the ability to detect and track aircraft across the same Field-of-View (FOV) as a manned aircraft.
 AESA technology allows DRR to track multiple targets while simultaneously continuing to scan for new aircraft.
 Flight tests of a pre-production DRR are underway on both a manned aircraft and a Predator® B RPA.

-DRR is a key component of GA-ASI's overall airborne Detect and Avoid (DAA) architecture for Predator B. The DAA system must detect and avoid cooperative (i.e. aircraft equipped with a transponder) and non-cooperative (i.e. aircraft not equipped with a transponder) aircraft.
+DRR is a key component of GA-ASI's overall airborne Detect and Avoid System (DAAS) architecture for Predator B. The DAAS must detect and avoid cooperative (i.e. equipped with a transponder) and non-cooperative (i.e. not equipped with a transponder) aircraft.
 Detection and tracking of cooperative aircraft is performed by the Traffic Collision Avoidance System (TCAS) and Automatic Dependent Surveillance-Broadcast (ADS-B).
 By tracking non-cooperative aircraft, DRR enables a collision avoidance capability onboard the RPA and allows the pilot to separate the aircraft from other air traffic in cooperation with Air Traffic Control (ATC).

 - High-performance, actively electronically scanned array antenna